DannnyzZ/OS-Hardening/README.md

 - This step will help you reduce the amount of personal data stored on third-party servers.

+**21. Use virtualization.**
-**21. Consider using virtual machine or sandboxing software.**

-- You can run potentially risky applications in a separate and isolated environment.
+- Consider using virtual machine or sandboxing software to run potentially risky applications in a separate and isolated environment.

+**22. Disable developer options, or make sure its disabled.**

+**23. Disable bootloader feauture, or make sure its disabled.**

+**24. Enable USB data block feature.**

+- This will prevent external devices from connecting to your system, which can sucesfully isolate your device from data transmission.
+This option will make charging your device from public places safe.

-**22. Implement Data Loss Prevention (DLP) software solution.**
+**25. Implement Data Loss Prevention (DLP) software solution.**

 - DLP's main goal is to prevent your data from leaking or getting lost.

+## Enterprise solutions

+1. Android Enterprise provides a suite of management solutions that includes features such as device encryption, secure boot, and network security protocols.
+It also includes a feature called "Work Profile," which enables users to keep their work and personal data separate on the same device.

+2. Samsung Knox is a security solution that offers features such as secure boot, device encryption, and biometric authentication.
+It also includes a feature called "Secure Folder," which enables users to keep their work and personal data separate on the same device.

+3. BlackBerry Enterprise Mobility Suite offers a range of security features, including secure boot, device encryption, and containerization of work apps and data.
+It also includes a feature called "BlackBerry Dynamics," which enables secure app development and management.

+4. Workspace ONE is a mobile device management solution that offers features such as secure boot, device encryption, and remote wipe capabilities.
+It also includes a feature called "Workspace ONE UEM," which enables the management of multiple devices and apps from a single console.

+5. MobileIron is a mobile device management solution that offers features such as secure boot, device encryption, and containerization of work apps and data.
+It also includes a feature called "MobileIron Threat Defense," which provides real-time protection against malware and other threats.

 ## Additional security practices